linfri/SForm/README.md

 Check the `Downloads` folder (created by default).
 You're done!

-Don't forget to paste the name of your mastering engineer, graphic designer & photo source in your AlbumCredits.txt
+Don't forget to paste the name of your mastering engineer, graphic designer & photo source into your `AlbumCredits.txt`

 ## Roadmap